HussamGoda/Final-Project/README.md

 It should be noted that in this study only records that show “unit of wage” as year are used in the study.
 Final number of records is 18430.

-**Step 1: Data Analysis and Visualization:**
+**Data Analysis and Visualization:**
 -
-This project also involved preforming an exploratory analysis on the dataset in order to gain a better understanding of general themes associated with US visa approvals.
+As indicated earlier, the project involves performing an exploratory analysis of the dataset in order to gain a better understanding of general themes associated with US visa approvals.
+Before starting the analysis, python code was written to add approximate values of latitude and longitude for each region in the US.
+This would facilitate the use of the US map for some visualizations.

 Tableau Link: https://public.tableau.com/app/profile/yoshie.hara/viz/Project4/Story1